jcassem/Sweatometer/README.md

 your word equation (word1 + word2 = yourCraftedWord), evaluate it, and return a score based on how sweaty it is.

-This service is reliant on the [Data Muse](http://www.datamuse.com/) website, which provides a series of word services.
+This service is reliant on the [Data Muse API](http://www.datamuse.com/api), which provides a series of word services.